Tour start → end dates | Price | Enquire |

 Accommodation: Two Per Hut Mlilwane Wildlife Sanctuary

-Facilities: En-Suite bathroom Please visit the website of the accommodation provider for a full list of the facilities offered.
+Facilities: En-Suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered.

 Meals: Breakfast, Lunch, Dinner